 For anyone whose job brings them into contact with individuals grieving after the death of someone close

-Diploma in Bereavement and Grief Studies provide students with a clear understanding of the process of grieving after a bereavement.
-It adopts a lifespan developmental approach to trauma, death and grief by exploring the impact of death from childhood right through to adulthood.
-Students will be given a theoretical framework for understanding the impact of death on individuals, and why some individual’s journey through grief can become more problematic (complicated grief).
-Diploma in Bereavement and Grief Studies will provide students with an insight into the differences between normal grief and traumatic grief reactions.
+The Diploma in Bereavement, Grief & Trauma Studies provides students with a clear understanding of the process of grieving after a bereavement.
+It adopts a lifespan developmental approach to death, grief and trauma by exploring the impact of death from childhood right through to older adulthood.
+Students will be given a theoretical framework for understanding the impact of death on individuals, families and communities and why some individual’s journey through grief can become more problematic (complicated grief).
+The course will provide students with an insight into the differences between normal grief and complicated or traumatic grief reactions.

 Various theories and models of grief, as well as therapeutic interventions, will be discussed using empirical research and evidence-based practice.
-Diploma in Bereavement and Grief Studies suitable for; social workers, psychotherapists, psychologists, psychiatrists, GPs, nurses, Gardai, emergency responders, teachers, and anyone whose job brings them into contact with individuals grieving after the death of someone close.
-For existing practitioners, this programme will provide a basis for developing skills used in responding to grieving clients.
+The course is suitable for social workers, psychotherapists, psychologists, psychiatrists, GPs, nurses, care staff, Gardai, emergency responders, teachers, and anyone whose job brings them into contact with individuals grieving after the death of someone close.
+For existing practitioners, this programme will provide a basis for developing core skills used in responding to grieving clients.

 This course is part of The College of Psychology

-- Theories and models of grief I; exploring stage and task models of grief, dual process model, continuing bonds, meaning-making & benefit-finding.
+- Theories & models of grief – providing a critical awareness of the stage & task models of grief, dual process model, continuing bonds, meaning-making & benefit-finding.

 - Interventions for trauma and grief – Working therapeutically with grief and trauma; providing bereavement support, tools to help the bereaved, effective therapeutic interventions, promoting resilience.
-Evidence grounded approaches to treatment and outcomes
+Evidence-based approaches to treatment and outcomes

 Students must attend at least 80% of classes to graduate with either the Diploma or Certificate of Attendance unless a serious and verifiable reason for further absence is provided.